Chieffy Caligdong: Early life

-Emelio Asada Caligdong was born on 28 September 1982. in Pototan, Iloilo.
-He first played football when he was five years old and was encouraged by his brother Roberto to play the sport who was a member of the University of Santo Tomas football team and the national team.
+Emelio Asada Caligdong was born on 28 September 1982 in Pototan, Iloilo.
+He first played football when he was five years old and was encouraged to play by his brother Roberto, a member of the University of Santo Tomas football team and the national team.
 Caligdong was more known by his nickname "Chieffy" due to his grandfather being the police chief of his hometown of Barotac Nuevo.
 As early as his elementary school years, he represented Western Visayas in the Palarong Pambansa.

 Club career

-Calogdong is a long time player of Philippine Air Force F.C. and was an enlisted member of the air force.
+Caligdong is a long time player of Philippine Air Force F.C. and was an enlisted member of the air force.
 He played for the club in the United Football League until 2012.
-He moved to another UFL club, Green Archers United in January 2013.
+He moved to another UFL club, Green Archers United, in January 2013.

-Caligdon had a chance to play for another club when in January 2015, Cebu-based UC-ERCO Bro Nationals attempted to acquire service of several UFL players including himself through a loan for their stint at the 2014–15 PFF National Men's Club Championship finals.
-However the UFL blocked the loan move and insisted that players from the UFL can't play for other clubs even in competitions hosted by the Philippine Football Federation.
-The UFL insists that if Caligdong and other loaned players by ERCO suited for the club they can't return to their mother club.
-This is after other UFL teams complained the loaning of players from Green Archers United.
+Caligdong had a chance to play for another club when in January 2015, Cebu-based UC-ERCO Bro Nationals attempted to acquire service of several UFL players including himself through a loan for their stint at the 2014–15 PFF National Men's Club Championship finals.
+However, the UFL blocked the loan move and insisted that players from the UFL could not play for other clubs, even in competitions hosted by the Philippine Football Federation.
+The UFL also insisted that if Caligdong and other loaned players by ERCO suited for the club they could not return to their mother club.
+This was after other UFL teams complained about the loaning of players from Green Archers United.